Andebugulin/react-bootstrap/README.md

 ## Usage

-The application features simple routing and Bootstrap styling, ideal for starting a new project or as a basis for learning.
-Navigate through the app to see the basic setup in action, with routes and components ready for expansion.
+The application features simple routing and Bootstrap styling examples, that might be useful for the demonstration purposes.

 ## Contributing

 Contributions are welcome!
 Whether it's submitting bugs, requesting features, or contributing code, we value your input and contributions to the project.

-Please refer to `CONTRIBUTING.md` for our contribution guidelines, including code standards and the pull request process.

 ## License